missionpinball/mpf-docs/includes/event.md

-!!! note "This is event"
+!!! note "This is an MPF Event"

-    What is that? todo.
+    The content on this page is technical documentation for an [MPF Event](/events/overview).